 My husband always wanted to go into the military, and he decided now was the time in order to help us out financially and to fulfill his dream.
-I felt if I did not support him, I was a bad wife.
+I felt that if I did not support him, I would be a bad wife.

 But I'm falling apart.
 I think I'm getting depressed.
 I feel I'm failing my children because the demand on me is so much I'll yell.

 I have hardly any support, and I'm becoming resentful of my husband for leaving us and making me do all of this on my own.

 I'm a teacher, and school is starting soon.
 I'm having a hard time pulling it together to get my work done.

 Where is there support for military wives??!
 I feel like a failed wife and mom, and now I'm letting my co-teacher down too.
 I feel very sad and hopeless and almost unable to cope.

 Your emotions are very normal, given your situation.
 You are experiencing a huge change and role transition.
 Moreover, your husband is away from home and embarking on a new career that is unknown to you.

 A report, published by the Pew Research Center in 2011, indicated that just one-half of 1 percent of Americans served in uniform at any given time during the past decade.
 So welcome to the Real One Percent!

 Interestingly, the report also said that as the military decreases in size, the connection between military members and the broader civilian population appears to be growing more distant.